Wormnest/nonocab/readme.txt

 --------------
 NoNoCAB generally prefers building longer (train, road vehicle) routes.
 As such it will use a lot of infrastructure which means it may have problems when infrastructure maintenance is on.
+In this case it is advisable to disable aircraft for NoNoCAB (or all ais) or at the very least set the plane speed factor to 1/1 instead of the default 1/4.
-It does not have any special handling for industry NewGRF's, In general this usually doesn't cause too many problems but certain industry types may be handled non optimal.
+It does not have any special handling for industry NewGRFs, In general this usually doesn't cause too many problems but certain industry types may be handled non optimal.
+There is no support for goal scripts meaning NoNoCAB will try to do its normal thing without consideration for any possible goals.

 5. NoCAB links